pecknigel/exchange-tickers-practice-project/README.md

 Open Exchange Tickers
 [GitHub - pecknigel/open-exchange-tickers](https://github.com/pecknigel/open-exchange-tickers)

+Rather than create your own implementation of this project, you may want to get involved in adding features to the existing implementation.

 ## Tasks

 For ideas on how to move forward with using this project to practice writing software, see [TASKS](https://github.com/pecknigel/exchange-tickers-practice-project/blob/main/TASKS.md).